 All true emergencies threatening severe property loss will be contacted within 15 minutes.
 All other non-emergency calls will be returned the following business day.
 Please contact 911 for extreme emergencies threatening life or property.

 Since opening our doors in 1991, CAMS' has been an industry leader in community association management.
-CAMS is an AAMC, Accredited Association Management Company, which ensures your HOA that our team has the experience, knowledge and specific industry expertise needed to provide the highest level of service to your community.
-Our community management team is made up of local experts available in each area we serve.
+CAMS is an AAMC, Accredited Association Management Company, which ensures your HOA that our team has the experience, knowledge and specific industry expertise needed to provide the highest level of service and trusted guidance to your community.
+Our community management team is made up of local experts available in each of the areas we serve throughout North and South Carolina.